 In This Article

 Eye problems affect millions of people in the United States.
 As of 2020, about 45.5 million Americans have them.
-Out of which:

 Below are some common vision problems which are passed on genetically.

 1. Myopia or Nearsightedness

-Like other refractive errors, there's a quick fix for poor eyesight due to nearsightedness.
-You can wear glasses or prescription contact lenses.
+Like other refractive errors, there's a quick fix for nearsightedness.
+You can wear glasses or prescription contact lenses to improve your eyesight.

 A cataract is an eye condition where a naturally clear lens becomes cloudy.
 Symptoms include double or blurry vision, light sensitivity, and difficulty seeing at night.

 People with advanced cataracts have a visible white film on the affected eye.
 They may also see bright hues as faded colors or yellow.

 Evidence shows that certain genes increase your risk for age-related cataracts.3